VYalla/-NCHS_MobileAppDev/README.md

 Thanks to the FBLA-PBL organization for conducting this enterprising and rewarding mobile application development opportunity!

 ## Copyright Information

- Google logo used for application graphics in accordance with trademark usage guidelines available here.
+- All unoriginal images used throughout the presentation of @NCHS are protected under [Fair Use and Other Educational Uses](https://www.lib.uchicago.edu/copyrightinfo/fairuse.html) and credited at (Sources for @NCHS Images). <br>
+- [SF Symbols](https://developer.apple.com/sf-symbols/) were integrated to generate TabView icons. <br>
- The App Store, iOS, iPhone, iPad, XCode, and Swift are all registered trademarks of Apple Inc.
+- The App Store, iOS, iPhone, iPad, XCode, SF Icons, Swift, and SwiftUI are all registered trademarks of Apple Inc. <br>
- All images used in this presentation and the tangible planning document are protected under Fair Use for educational purposes.
+- Firebase is a trademarks of Google LLC. <br>
+- Google logo used for application graphics in accordance with [Google's trademark usage guidelines](https://www.google.com/permissions/trademark/rules.html). <br>
+- All images and works of visual art not acknowledged above that are contained in the presentation of @NCHS are our original works of authorship.